Swami (1977 film)

-Swami is a 1977 Hindi Indian romance drama film directed by Basu Chatterjee and produced by Jaya Chakravarty (Hema Malini's mother).
+Swami is a 1977 Indian Hindi-language romance drama film directed by Basu Chatterjee and produced by Jaya Chakravarty.
 The film stars Shabana Azmi, Vikram, Girish Karnad and Utpal Dutt.
 Hema Malini and Dharmendra made guest appearances together in the film.
 The film's music is by Rajesh Roshan.
 The film was shot in location in Dahisar, Mumbai and the Dahisar River Banks.

 Plot

-"Saudamini" (Shabana Azmi) is a bright village girl with academic ambitions and an appetite for literature and philosophy.
-Her intellectual uncle (Utpal Dutt) indulges her brainy bent, encouraging her studies and patching up the petty ongoing conflicts with her mother, a pious widow whose only concern is to see Mini married, and quickly.
+"Saudamini" is a bright village girl with academic ambitions and an appetite for literature and philosophy.
+Her intellectual uncle indulges her brainy bent, encouraging her studies and patching up the petty ongoing conflicts with her mother, a pious widow whose only concern is to see Mini married, and quickly.
 Mini is in love with Narendra (Vikram), the Zamindar's son, a student in Calcutta who on his visits brings her Victorian literature, listens raptly to her discourse, and is bold enough to kiss her opportunistically when caught together in a rainstorm.
-However circumstances conspire against Mini and Narendra, and Mini finds herself married against her wishes to Ghanshyam (Girish Karnad) a wheat trader from a neighboring village.
+However circumstances conspire against Mini and Narendra, and Mini finds herself married against her wishes to Ghanshyam a wheat trader from a neighboring village.
 While her husband treats her with a patience which she finds perplexing, Mini struggles to become accustomed to life in her new home.
 And then Narendra returns.
 How does she resolve her dilemma?